Origins of baseball: Early mentions of baseball

-By 1796, the rules of this English game were well enough established to earn a mention in the German Johann Gutsmuths' book on popular pastimes.
+By 1796, the rules of this English game were well enough established to earn a mention in the German Johann Christoph Friedrich GutsMuths' book on popular pastimes.
 In it he described "Ball mit Freystäten (oder das englische Base-ball)" ('Ball with safe places, or the English base-ball') as a contest between two teams in which "the batter has three attempts to hit the ball while at the home plate"; only one out was required to retire a side.
 Gutsmuth included a diagram of the field which was very similar to that of town ball.
 Notably, Gutsmuths is the earliest author to explicitly mention the use of a bat, although in this case it was a flat wooden paddle about 18 inches long, swung one-handed.

 The French book Les Jeux des Jeunes Garçons is the second known book to contain printed rules of a batting/base/running game.
 It was printed in Paris in 1810 and lays out the rules for La balle empoisonnée ("poisoned ball"), in which there were two teams of eight to ten players, four bases (one called home), a pitcher, a batter, "soaking" and flyball outs; however, the ball apparently was struck by the hand.

 Another early print reference is Jane Austen's novel Northanger Abbey, originally written 1798–1799.
 In the first chapter the young English heroine Catherine Morland is described as preferring "cricket, base ball, riding on horseback and running about the country to books".
+David Block speculates that this version of baseball was also played without a bat.
 About the same time, Austen's cousin Cassandra Cooke mentioned baseball in her novel Battleridge.

 In her 1820s "Village Sketch" Jack Hatch, author Mary Russell Mitford wrote:

 In 1828, William Clarke of London published the second edition of The Boy's Own Book, which included the earliest known mention of a game called "rounders," and contains under that heading the first printed description in English of a bat and ball base-running game played on a diamond.
 The following year, the book was published in Boston, Massachusetts.
 Similar rules were published in Boston in The Book of Sports, written by Robin Carver in 1834, except Carver called the game "Base or Goal ball".
 Clarke's "rounders" description would be reprinted many times on both sides of the Atlantic in ensuing decades, under various names.